Unsupported Browser Detected

 Image

-Group of tan and brown California sea lions hauled out on a beach.
+Group of tan and brown California sea lions stand together on a beach.

 All seals and sea lions are protected under the Marine Mammal Protection Act and some are also listed under the Endangered Species Act.
 It is important to view these wild animals from a safe and respectful distance for their safety—and yours.
 If you see a sick or injured seal or sea lion, please call your nearest marine mammal rescue organization.